|Title||The Stata Journal FAQ|

 |5.||Submission guidelines for authors|

-The Stata Journal is a printed and electronic journal containing reviewed articles related to Stata together with user-written software additions to Stata.
+The Stata Journal is a printed and electronic journal containing reviewed articles related to Stata together with community-contributed software additions to Stata.
 The Journal is included in scientific citation indexes.
 To receive the Journal, you must subscribe to it.

 Accompanying each issue is software that can be installed into Stata.
 The software is available for free over the Internet to both subscribers and nonsubscribers.